This character page is Spoilers Off, so please refrain from adding spoiler markup.

 An alien from the planet Samaan who comes to Earth with Prunce and Fuwa to seek out the legendary Pretty Cure, and later becomes Cure Milky.
 She tries her best to be serious and logical, but is still prone to making mistakes and has difficulty adjusting to Earth and its people's customs.

 - Aliens Speaking English: Played with, as she can't speak normal human language until Fuwa grants her the ability to do so in Episode 1, and even then Hikaru is the only one who can understand her until Episode 3.
-This only applies to the speaking part however, as she is functionally illiterate in Japanese.
+This only applies to the speaking part however, as she is functionally illiterate in Japanese until she teaches herself how to read.
+At the end of episode 48, she loses her ability to speak human language due to Fuwa's powers wearing off; during the Distant Finale, we hear her and other people of her planet speaking Japanese, but this is likely a Translation Convention.

-- Book Dumb: Despite being The Spock, due to her species' over-reliance on AIs, she's essentially this.
+- Book Dumb: Despite being The Spock, due to her species' over-reliance on AI, she's essentially this.
 She's genuinely shocked that Earthlings can do double digit calculations without needing an AI's assistance.
+She learns the outgrow this through the series, and by the end, she can at least read and do math on a seventh grade level.

 - But Now I Must Go: In the season finale, she announces she's returning back to Planet Saman and plans to share her adventures she shared with the Cures to the rest of her species.